milestonesys/mipsdk-samples-protocol/WebRTC_JavaScript/README.md

 This sample uses a RESTful API for the signaling required to establish a WebRTC connection with an XProtect VMS through the API Gateway.

-> **Playback support in BETA**
-> Support has been added for specifying playback time, speed, and whether gaps should be skipped when creating a WebRTC session.
-> To be considered beta for this release.

 ## Prerequisites

 - XProtect 2023 R1 or later (stream, playback and TURN server configuration requires 2023 R3).